 If you want to find high-volume, industry-specific keywords to use in your PPC campaigns, be sure to check out our Free Keyword Tool.

 Use our Free Keyword Tool to find keywords for your PPC campaigns.

 Once you’ve created your new campaigns, you’ll need to manage them regularly to make sure they continue to be effective.
 In fact, regular account activity is one of the best predictors of account success.
 You should be continuously analyzing the performance of your account and making the following adjustments to optimize your campaigns:

-If you’ve already got an AdWords account, we suggest you use our FREE AdWords Performance Grader to help you zero in on areas of improvement.
+If you’ve already got a Google Ads account, we suggest you use our Free Google Ads Performance Grader to help you zero in on areas of improvement.
 In 60 seconds or less, you’ll receive a customized report grading your account performance in 9 key areas, including click-through rate, Quality Score and account activity.